-The AD9883 updates the full divide ratio only when the LSBs are changed.
-Writing to the MSB by itself will not trigger an update.
+The AD9883A updates the full divide ratio only when the LSBs are changed.
+Writing to this register by itself will not trigger an update.

 02 7-4 PLL Divide Ratio LSBs

 The four least significant bits of the 12-bit PLL divide ratio PLLDIV.
 The operational divide ratio is PLLDIV + 1.